rchoudhary/blog/content/pointer-basics.md

 So now we've declared `p` to be a pointer to an integer, but what address does it contain?

 The answer is, as of right now, we don't know!
-Remember that we don't know what uninitialized variables contain.
+Remember that this is the case when a variable is uninitialized.
 That means that `p` looks like this right now:

 {{< figure
   src="/images/pointer-basics/p_uninit.png#c"